 What is the Southwest Companion Pass?

 The Companion Pass is Southwest’s way to reward their best customers.
-Once you earn the pass, you can bring a companion with you on any trip and they only have to pay the taxes and fees on the ticket (which start at $5.60 for a one-way domestic flight.)
+Once you earn the pass, you can bring a companion with you on any trip and they only have to pay the taxes and fees on the ticket (which start at $5.60 for a one-way domestic flight).
 When you earn the pass, it’s good for the rest of the year you earn it and the entire following year.
 You now see why this can be such a valuable asset.
 For at least a year, a guest can join you on any trip on Southwest for almost free.
 This includes Southwest’s international flights to the Caribbean, Mexico and Central America, although those flights do charge slightly higher taxes.
-There’s more excitement since Southwest is very close to starting flights to Hawaii and being able to use the Companion Pass for those flights will save you a bunch of money.
+There’s more excitement since Southwest now has flights to Hawaii and being able to use the Companion Pass for those flights will save you a bunch of money.

 How do you earn a Companion Pass?

 The way the pass was intended to be earned was by flying on Southwest.
 You received the pass after 100 qualifying flights or by earning 125,000 qualifying points in a calendar year.

 That second part is what lights up a point hacker’s life.
 Today, earning 125,000 points in a year isn’t very hard.
 You used to be able to book a Marriott hotel plus air package with Marriott Rewards points.
 If you deposited the points into your Southwest account, they counted towards the Companion Pass.
 Many people did this in January and had a companion pass for almost two years and repeated the process every other year.
 In 2017, Southwest stopped counting those miles towards the Companion Pass but that doesn’t mean you’re out of luck.

 Southwest offers several credit cards through Chase (three personal cards and a business card) that offer sign up bonuses.
 These bonuses DO still count towards the companion pass.